List of Downton Abbey characters: Thomas Barrow

+In Downton Abbey: A New Era, Thomas falls in love with the American actor Guy Dexter (played by Dominic West), who is also a closeted gay man.
+He tends his resignation to Mary Crawley after Dexter proposes him to become his wardrobe assistant and housekeeper in Los Angeles.
+In the third film, Thomas, along with Guy and Noël Coward, visit Downton Abbey, with Thomas expressing astonishment at being in the drawing room as a guest rather than a servant.

 Lenker states that the character is initially "a solid villain" but develops and "he gradually became one of the most beloved members of the Crawley family staff".

 Thomas was originally meant to be written out of the show at the end of the first series once he had had his "comeuppance".
 However, after James-Collier had filmed the first two episodes of the show the producers contacted his agent and asked if he would like to be optioned for the second and third series.

 Sarah O'Brien

-Sarah O'Brien (played by Siobhan Finneran), who is mainly known as Miss O'Brien by the other servants or just O'Brien by the family, was Lady Grantham's lady's maid, a post she has held since 1910.
-She is especially bitter and resentful towards most of the other servants, perhaps due to her family circumstances; the animosity is common knowledge, even for the Crawleys.
-She had one favourite brother who had shell shock and later died during the Great War.
+Sarah O'Brien (played by Siobhan Finneran), who is mainly known as Miss O'Brien by the other servants or just O'Brien by the family, is Lady Grantham's lady's maid, a post she has held since 1910.
+She is especially bitter and resentful towards most of the other servants, perhaps owing to her family circumstances; the animosity is common knowledge, even for the Crawleys.
+She had one favourite brother who had shell shock from serving in the Boer War and later died during the Great War.
 She uses her position to curry favour with Lady Grantham to consolidate her influence, although her actions usually benefit them both.
 Although scheming in nature and always looking to manipulate circumstances to her and Thomas's benefit, she has a conscience and softens up over the second series.
 She is one of the few servants who smoke on a regular basis.
 This is at a time when most women did not smoke and it was very rare for a woman to be seen smoking in public.